aayush993/AWS-SAA-Notes/Glacier Vault Lock & S3 Object Lock.md

 - Legal Hold:
 	- Protect the object indefinitely, independent from retention period
 	- can be freely placed or removed using S3:PutObjectLegalHold IAM permission.
-While enabling Locking on a bucket you can set default retention and specfiy retention period only
+While enabling Locking on a bucket you can set default retention and specify retention period only

 On a object you can specify retention date as well